Table of Contents

 You may also need to take legal action if the squatter claims a legal right to the land, which you have difficulty disputing.
 But before doing so, you should consult an attorney to find out if taking the case to court makes sense.
 If so, the squatter will be asked to present evidence to a judge, and if the claim is invalid, law enforcement will be sent to remove them.

 Dealing with a squatter can be a hassle, but you must remain calm and handle the situation in the proper way.
-They also have rights that you must consider, and you could also face the consequences if the situation escalates.
-But, as long as you follow the proper protocols, you should have them off your property in no time.
+They also have rights that you must consider, and they can even claim legal ownership of your property in Michigan if they've occupied it for 15 years, improved it, and paid property taxes during their occupancy.
+This makes evicting squatters as soon as possible important, but you need to make sure you follow the law when doing so.
+As long as you follow the proper protocols, you should have them off your property in no time.